rdzman/test/README.md

 of MATPOWER you are installing.
 There were some changes with the move to GitHub after version 6.0.

-1. Get a copy of MATPOWER.

-The result should be a directory, which we will refer to here as `<MATPOWER>`, containing the MATPOWER distribution.
-You should find the [MATPOWER User's Manual][5] in the `docs` sub-directory.
+1. Get a copy of MATPOWER as described above.
+Clone the repository or download and extract the zip file of the MATPOWER distribution and place the resulting directory in the location of your choice.
+    We will use `<MATPOWER>` to denote the path to this directory.

-2. Unzip the downloaded file.
-Move the resulting matpowerXXX directory to the location of your choice.
-These files should not need to be modified, so it is recommended that they be kept separate from your own code.
-Let <MATPOWER> denote the path to this directory.
+    The files in `<MATPOWER>` should not need to be modified, so it is recommended that they be kept separate from your own code.

+2. Open MATLAB or Octave and change to the `<MATPOWER>` directory.
-3. Add the following directories to your MATLAB path:
+    Type `install_matpower` and follow the directions to add the add the required directories to your MATLAB or Octave path.
-      <MATPOWER>        - core MATPOWER functions
-      <MATPOWER>/t      - test scripts for MATPOWER
-      <MATPOWER>/most   - core MOST functions
-      <MATPOWER>/most/t - test scripts for MOST
-      (optional) subdirectories of <MATPOWER>/extras -
-            additional functionality and contributed code

-4. At the MATLAB prompt, type 'test_matpower' (without the quotes) to run the test suite and verify that MATPOWER is properly installed and functioning.
+3. That's it.
+There is no step 3.
+Unless, you chose not to run the test suite in step 2, in which case, you can type `test_matpower` to run the test suite and verify that MATPOWER is properly installed and functioning.

 Running MATPOWER
 ----------------
-To run a simple Newton power flow on the 9-bus system specified in the file case9.m, with the default algorithm options, at the MATLAB prompt,
+To run a simple Newton power flow on the 9-bus system specified in the file `case9.m`, with the default algorithm options, at the MATLAB or Octave prompt, type:
-type:

     runpf('case9')

-To load the 30-bus system data from case30.m, increase its real power demand at bus 2 to 30 MW, then run an AC optimal power flow with default options, type:
+To load the 30-bus system data from `case30.m`, increase its real power demand at bus 2 to 30 MW, then run an AC optimal power flow with default options, type: